mtomin/relictoolkit/README.md

 If you are having issues with the "traditional" setuptools installation, try installing via pip.

+If the dependency issues persist, install the requirements with

+    $ pip install -r requirements.txt

 ## License
 RELIC is distributed under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) license.